Preparing for the Postpartum Period with Chronic Pain, Chronic Fatigue, Fibromyalgia

 Things like urine alkiliser, warm socks, nursing bras, bottle spray with witch hazel for a sore botty, open button pyjamas, heat pack, your pillow and your pre approved medicines and natural pain relief options.
 All those things that will make you comfortable as a postpartum person and as a person with chronic pain and fatigue.

-3 thoughts on “Preparing for the Postpartum Period with Chronic Pain, Chronic Fatigue, Fibromyalgia
+3 thoughts on “Preparing for the Postpartum Period with Chronic Pain and Fatigue

 1. A very interesting read, I have 2 children and wasn’t diagnosed with endo or Fibro at the time.
 This blog has made me think about how much of my struggles at that time may have been flare ups.